erikbranmarino/PRCT-Detection-Dataset/README.md

 ## Acknowledgments

 This research was conducted at the Universidade de Évora and Universidade de Santiago de Compostela.
 We thank our annotators and reviewers for their valuable contributions to this work.
+This research was assisted with LLMs: the python scripts were refined and better shaped with the help of Claude 3.5 Sonnet.